Hungary Tax Calculator 2026

 Beyond income tax and social security, Hungary has standard EU VAT system and various smaller taxes.
 VAT high at 27% (one of EU's highest).
 Property taxes minimal.
 No wealth tax, no inheritance tax for close relatives.
 Vehicle registration taxes based on age/emissions.
 Overall tax burden concentrated on income and consumption, light on wealth and property.

-Explore other European tax regimes and find the best option for your needs
+Compare other tax regimes and find the best fit for your situation

 Iceland